-Describing the tempo of a piece of music is a little harder than using the words “fast or slow”.
+But describing the tempo of a piece of music is a little harder than using words like “fast or slow”.

-Tempo is a more of a relative term and so in music, we use different Italian terms to describe different speeds.
+But before metronomes existed, tempo was more of a relative term and so in music, we tend to use different Italian terms to describe different speeds.

 Below are all the Italian terms used to describe slow tempos and I’ve put a rough BPM (beats per minute) if you want to use a metronome to check the speed.

 |Largo||slowly and broadly||40–60 bpm|

 |Marcia moderato||moderately, in the manner of a march||83–85 bpm|

 Note that the beats per minute are rough indications and there are lots of different opinions of what the actual BPM would be.